-2007 2008 0 Change
+2008 - 2009 Change

-United States \$ 167.8 \$ 192.1 14%
+United States \$ 192.1 \$ 218.6 14%

-Canada 11.5 16.2 41%
+Canada 16.2 23.5 45%

-Latin America 9.0 15.6 73%
+Latin America 15.6 18.8 21%

-Americas total \$ 188.3 \$ 223.9 19%
+Americas total \$ 223.9 \$ 260.9 17%

-We experienced strong growth in the United States particularly in the personal care brand.
-The revenue growth was driven by interest in our Galvanic Spa System II as well as complementary products such as Galvanic Spa Gels, Tru Face Essence Ultra and Tru Face Line Corrector, which provide highly demonstrable results and generate significant consumer interest.
-In the fourth quarter, we launched our ageLOC Galvanic Spa Gels incorporating our innovative new ageLOC anti-aging technology.
-Revenue in 2007 was positively impacted by approximately \$5.0 million as a result of product and convention fee revenue from foreign distributors attending our biannual global convention in 2007.
-Active distributors in the United States increased 4% and executive distributors increased 8% compared to the prior-year period.
+In 2009, we continued to experience strong growth in the United States, driven particularly by our highly demonstrable personal care products, including our Galvanic Spa System II with ageLOC Galvanic Spa Gels and our new ageLOC Transformation skin care system and ageLOC Edition Galvanic Spa System II.
+Revenue in 2009 was positively impacted by approximately \$11.0 million as a result of product sales and convention fee revenue from foreign distributors attending our biannual global convention in Los Angeles.
+Active distributors in the United States decreased 3% and executive distributors increased 12% compared to the prior-year period.